-Innovation in Gifted Award
+Innovation in Giftedness Award

 This award is given to a school district, campus, class, private group or individual to enhance and/or continue an exemplary project, program, or idea that addresses the unique needs of gifted students in innovative ways.
 The statewide recognition includes a $5,000 award to support the continued implementation or expansion of the efforts or the development of new innovations.

 Recipients will be honored at the giftED17 (Annual Conference) in Houston.
 One designee from each award-winning entity will be provided with a complimentary two-day registration to the conference and a two-night hotel stay.
 Award recipients were required to complete a rigorous application and provide a short video as well as photos highlighting their work.

 Math and Clustering With Gifted/Talented Students, Northside ISD